DataDog/integrations-extras/algorithmia/README.md

 ### Metrics

 This integration streams metrics from Algorithmia when an model that has Insights enabled is queried.
-Each log event includes operational metrics and inference-related metrics.
+Each log entry includes operational metrics and inference-related metrics.

 Refer to [metadata.csv][4] for a list of operational metrics provided by this check.
-Additional metrics can include any model-inference-related metrics that are specified by the algorithm developer.
+Additional metrics can include any user-defined, inference-related metrics that are specified by the algorithm developer.

 ### Service Checks